jgreywolf/runiq/docs/reference/shapes.md

 ```

 ::: tip Control Systems
-See the [Block Diagrams Guide](../guide/block-diagrams.md) for comprehensive documentation on control system diagrams with LaTeX and Simulink export.
+See the [Control system Diagrams Guide](../guide/control-diagrams.md) for comprehensive documentation on control system diagrams with LaTeX and Simulink export.
 :::

 ### 6. Special Shapes (6 shapes)